muhammad-rafi/cisco-nso-docker/learn_nso/ned_add_into_nso.md

 root@nso:~#
 ```

-You can see we do not have `cisco-iosxr-cli-7.33`, let's exit out of the nso docker and back to host and copy the new NED to this nso docker container.
+You can see we do not have `cisco-iosxr-cli-7.33`, let's exit out of the NSO container and back to host and copy the new NED to this nso docker container.

 `$ docker cp cisco-iosxr-cli-7.33 cisco-nso-dev:/root/nso-5.5/packages/neds/`